Less than zero? Fed's Powell shows no love for negative rates

 Officials most recently discussed it during last October’s meeting, Powell said, “and the minutes said that all FOMC participants - and that’s not a sentence you get to say very often - all FOMC participants currently did not judge that negative rates ... appear to be an attractive monetary policy tool in the United States.”

-Powell said policymakers instead prefer alternatives such as forward guidance - or hard signals of how long current policy will remain in place - and large-scale asset purchases, also known as quantitative easing, or QE.
+Powell said policymakers prefer alternatives such as forward guidance - or hard signals of how long current policy will remain in place - and large-scale asset purchases, also known as quantitative easing, or QE.

-“We’ve said that we continue to rely on those tools that are tried, and they are now a part of our toolkit.”
+“We’ve said that we continue to rely on those tools that are tried, and they are now a part of our toolkit,” he said.

 Rate futures tempered the pricing for negative rates somewhat after Powell’s remarks.
 However, a dozen contracts that mature from April 2021 through March 2022 are priced to reflect a fed funds rate of between minus 0.01% and minus 0.025% at contract expiration.